-Moving inland, Tropical Storm Henri drenches Northeast
+Moving Inland, Tropical Storm Henri Drenches Northeast

 But the storm's heavy, sustained rains raised concerns about flooding from the storm that threatened to stall over the region before pivoting to the East and moving out to the Atlantic Ocean on Monday night.
 Some of the highest rain totals were expected inland.

+President Joe Biden on Sunday promised to provide federal help as quickly as possible to the residents of northeastern states affected by Tropical Storm Henri.
+The president declared disasters in much of the region, opening the purse strings for federal recovery aid.

+The president earlier had offered his condolences to the people of Tennessee, after severe flooding from an unrelated storm killed at least 22, including young children and elderly people, and left dozens of others missing.

-By Sunday afternoon, Henri had sustained winds of about 50 mph as it moved inland across Connecticut, according to the National Hurricane Center.
-When it made landfall near Westerly, R.I., it had sustained winds of about 60 mph and gusts of up to 70 mph.
+By Sunday evening, Henri had sustained winds of about 40 mph (64 kph) as it moved inland across Connecticut, according to the National Hurricane Center.
+When it made landfall near Westerly, Rhode Island, it had sustained winds of about 60 mph and gusts of up to 70 mph.

 Several major bridges in Rhode Island, which stitch together much of the state, were briefly shuttered Sunday, and some coastal roads were nearly impassable.